lucaderosso/Sonic-Views-Peaks/README.md

 If you let the patch running for 24 hours you'll get something like this:

 ![alt text](https://github.com/lucaderosso/sonic-views-peaks/blob/master/twentyfourhours.png "Sonic Views - Peaks Output Image")

+Enjoy, and if you have questions or want to share how you are using it reachout to hellotoluca@gmail.com